YTsaurus Airflow Provider

 SetOperator

-Operator for writing new content to a Cypress node.
-Implements the functionality of set from the Python SDK.
+Operator for writing new contents to a Cypress node.
+It implements the set functionality from the Python SDK.

 Parameters: